 2. Validating the Potential Change

 The project manager will look over the change request to determine its benefits.
-Within PRISM, assess potential cost and schedule impacts while managing reviews and approval.
+Within Contruent, assess potential cost and schedule impacts while managing reviews and approval.
 Is the change cost saving?
 Is the change time-saving?
 How much will the potential change cost in terms of timing and funding?
 What knock-on effects will the change have?
 Will additional resources be needed?
 Will the change present new trends or risks?

 3. Determining the Impact of a Validated Change